IntegraSDL/restic-cron/README.md

-# restic-cron
+# restic-cron docker image to run restic backup
-Restic with cron scheduler
+Restic with cron scheduler for backup.
+This is not generic restic-cron backup.
+Just for particular project

+All parameters passed through environment variables

+* RESTIC_REPOSITORY - URL to restic repository
+* RESTIC_PASSWORD - password for restic repository
+* BACKUP_DIRECTORY_PATH - path to directory to be backuped